-A statewide CCRS Implementation Team consisting of adult education instructors, local program directors and state staff participated in CCRS Standards-in-Action training led by LINCS Trainers on how to implement standards in Mississippi.
+A statewide CCRS Implementation Team consisting of adult education instructors, local program directors and state staff participated in CCRS Standards-in-Action Training led by LINCS Trainers on how to implement standards in Mississippi.
 To ensure the sustainability of standards based instruction throughout the state, OAE has established a train-the-trainer model.
 Cohorts of instructors who successfully complete and provide applicable evidence of standards-based instruction will be used to train the next cohort of instructors.
 It is the goal of OAE to create a system of CCRS content specialists/master teachers in Language Arts, Math, Reading, and English as a Second Language to provide regional training, technical assistance, and guidance to instructors in their region, thus ensuring statewide rigorous standards-based instruction in all programs.

 In the summer of 2019, all adult education instructors were trained on the foundational units of the standards where they became familiar with the standards for both math and English Language Arts (ELA).
 Instructors also received training in instructional strategies to implement the standards into their classrooms.
-Having to halt the training in 2020 due to the Covid pandemic, the CCRS state team began developing and transitioning this foundational standards training into a Canvas course in 2021 starting with team members producing videos teaching the content.
-With the Canvas Standards Foundational course launching in June 2022, all new teachers and existing teachers who have not been trained in standards will be required to take the Foundational Courses of ELA and Math.

-The CCRS Implementation Team was chosen to participate in a Standards in Action 2.0 pilot, beginning January 2020.
-Mississippi had an ELA and a Math team participating in the pilot.
-The training was led by Susan Pimentel, author of the College and Career Readiness Standards https://lincs.ed.gov/publications/pdf/CCRStandardsAdultEd.pdf, and provided guidance on how to align curriculum with the standards, how to recognize when existing curricula should be replaced, and gave our state access to nationally recognized standards experts.
-The team will provide advanced training to adult education instructors throughout the state.
-Due to the Covid pandemic, this project was put on hold until the national training took place in 2022.
-Mississippi had new teachers join the state CCRS team and participate in the training again.
-This team presented on standards and curriculum review at the summer conference in June.
-This is the beginning of the state's Standards in Action implementation plan.
-The plan includes teachers participating in the foundational courses and programs choosing teams for the Curriculum Review training scheduled for program year 2022-2023.
+The CCRS Implementation Team has been chosen to participate in a Standards in Action 2.0 pilot, beginning January 2020.
+Mississippi will have an ELA and a Math team participating in the pilot.
+The training will be led by Susan Pimentel, author of the College and Career Readiness Standards https://lincs.ed.gov/publications/pdf/CCRStandardsAdultEd.pdf, and will provide guidance on how to align curriculum with the standards, how to recognize when existing curricula should be replaced, and give our state access to nationally recognized standards experts.
+The team will then provide advanced training to adult education instructors throughout the state.

 In order to address the need for educational equity, access and rigor for adult English Language Learners (ELLs), the OAE adopted the English Language Proficiency (ELP) Standards for Adult Education released in October 2016 by the U.S. Department of Education.
 In August of 2019, all ELL instructors were trained on the ELP Standards.
 Instructors also received training in instructional strategies to implement the standards into their classrooms.
 The ELP Standards for Adult Education are essential to ensuring adult ELLs receive the focused and effective instruction they need to access our state's academic content standards.
-Mississippi's English language acquisition programs are designed to support ELLs in becoming skilled in reading, writing, and comprehension of English and help ELLs obtain a Mississippi High School Equivalency Diploma and support them as they move toward further education, training, or employment.
-A team of ELL instructors participated in the 2021 national training for implementing standards-based instruction for ELLs.
-This team will train ELL instructors as well as AE instructors in implementing standards-based instruction as part of the Standards in Action state plan for program year 2022-2023.
+Mississippi's English language acquisition programs will be designed to support ELLs in becoming skilled in reading, writing, and comprehension of English and help ELLs obtain a Mississippi High School Equivalency Diploma and support them as they move toward further education, training, or employment.